oursky/prollama/README.md

-# ProLlama - A Simple Local AI Chatbot Interface
+# Ollama Streamlit Chatbot Template

-ProLlama is a chatbot interface written in Python using the Streamlit library.
-It connects to your local Llama 3.1 model through Ollama, ensuring privacy and security.
+This project is a chatbot example written in Python using the Streamlit library.
+It connects to your local LLM models through Ollama, ensuring privacy and security.

 ![screenshot](screenshot.png)